 - Most of the alchemists in Baccano! were content to discover the secret of alchemy.
 Szilard and Huey, on the other hand, decided to test everything related to it from, "exactly how fast do I heal from each individual injury?"note to "can I combine human and dolphin DNA to create a viable homunculus?"note

-- In Code Geass, this is how Lelouch takes to his Geass power after an awkward situation with Kallen where he first realizes it has limitations- namely, that it won't work on the same person more than once.
-Before making serious use of it again, he conducts several tests on random students to see what other limitations it has.
+- In Code Geass, this is how Lelouch takes to his Geass power after a couple of awkward situations that made him realize it has limitations- namely, that it won't work on the same person more than once, and that it requires direct eye contact.
+Before making serious use of it again, he conducts several tests on random students and teachers to see what other limitations it has.
+C.C. is impressed.

 - Much of the early part of Death Note consist of Light conducting tests with the Death Note to see what it's capable of — he takes it to such rigors that he's able to determine restrictions and abilities that even the death god it formerly belonged to didn't realize it had.
 Light's knowledge of these specific attributes is his key advantage in the mind games he plays with genius detective L.